Noir Price Tops $0.0228 on Major Exchanges (NOR)

 According to CryptoCompare, “Noir is a decentralized digital currency with anonymous features and community governance.
 To ensure accessibility to all users, Noir uses a Proof of Stake system.
 Noir is developing into a currency that is not only traded for speculative reasons but also one that enables people to buy products and services in a secure and anonymous way.
 The overall goal is to shape Noir into a currency for one’s daily payments. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Noir directly using US dollars.
-Investors seeking to acquire Noir should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Noir using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Noir directly using U.S. dollars.
+Investors seeking to acquire Noir should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Noir using one of the exchanges listed above.

 Receive News & Updates for Noir Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Noir and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.